Background: Steele et al., 2013 and David Ley’s “Your Brain on Porn – It’s NOT Addictive“.

-On March 6th, 2013 David Ley and spokesperson Nicole Prause teamed up to write a Psychology Today blog post about Steele et al., 2013 called “Your Brain on Porn – It’s NOT Addictive“.
+On March 6th, 2013 David Ley and study spokesperson Nicole Prause teamed up to write a Psychology Today blog post about Steele et al., 2013 called “Your Brain on Porn – It’s NOT Addictive“.
 Its oh-so-catchy title is misleading as it has nothing to do with Your Brain on Porn or the neuroscience presented there.
-Instead, David Ley’s March, 2013 blog post limits itself to a single flawed EEG study – Steele et al., 2013.
+Instead, David Ley’s March, 2013 blog post limits itself to a fictional account of a single flawed EEG study – Steele et al., 2013.

-Ley’s blog post appeared 5 months before Prause’s EEG study was formally published.
+Ley’s blog post appeared 5 months before Steele et al. was formally published.
 A month later (April 10th) Psychology Today editors unpublished Ley’s blog post due to controversies surrounding its unsubstantiated claims and Prause’s refusal to provided her unpublished study to anyone else.
 The day Steele et al., and its extensive associated press went public, Ley re-published his blog post.
-Ley changed the date of his blog post to July 25 2013, eventually closing comments.
+Ley changed the date of his blog post to July 25 2013, eventually closing comments (Update, 2019: David Ley is now being compensated by porn industry giant xHamster to promote its websites and convince users that porn addiction and sex addiction are myths!).

 - Subjects’ brains did not respond like other addicts.